carlos-sierra/cscripts/readme.txt

 active_sessions.sql         14/10/31 Active Sessions (more columns)
-active_sql.sql              14/10/31 Simple list of Active SQL (just sql id and text) alter_plans.sql             13/12/28 Alter attributes of a SQL Plan Baseline chained_rows.sql            16/04/18 Chained rows analysis for one table columns_multiple_types.sql  15/07/07 List Columns with multiple data types constraints_nonindexed.sql  15/07/05 List FK Constrains with no index to supportthem
+active_sql.sql              14/10/31 Simple list of Active SQL (just sql id and text) alter_plans.sql             13/12/28 Alter attributes of a SQL Plan Baseline awr_ash_pre_check.sql       16/11/23 Analyzes state of ASH on AWR and computes how long eDB360 would take to execute chained_rows.sql            16/04/18 Chained rows analysis for one table columns_multiple_types.sql  15/07/07 List Columns with multiple data types constraints_nonindexed.sql  15/07/05 List FK Constrains with no index to supportthem